Author Information: J. Angelo Corlett, San Diego State University, email@example.com

 It is clear that Searle endorses the two alleged human rights mentioned in this quotation: the right to life and the right to freedom of expression.
 But several problems arise here.
 First, no quotation in Searle is provided for the reasoning in the quoted words, as it is a case of rational reconstruction of Searle’s words.
 The reasoning goes beyond what Searle actually states.
 But again, one of my general claims is that for all Searle states about human rights, there are various problems with his view.
 It is not, as I state above, that Searle’s view of human rights cannot be rationally reconstructed to evade such difficulties.
 Additionally, the description of human rights as “eternal” is problematic.
 What does it mean to say that a right is eternal?
 I do not recall in the philosophy of rights literature where rights are referred to as “eternal,” though perhaps some religious theorists might tend to at times refer to certain human rights in such a manner.
 Some explanation is required to make some sense of this strange notion as, absent careful qualification, it seems out of place in philosophical discourse.

-Perhaps what is meant by human rights being “eternal” is that they exist and have always existed and will always exist despite human recognition of them.
+Perhaps what is meant by human rights being “eternal” is that, consonant with the human rights tradition in question, they exist and have always existed and will always exist despite human recognition of them.
 But I recall nowhere in Searle (2010) where Searle’s view of human rights comes close to this view of human rights as “eternal.”
-Nor does the notion of eternality seem to fit neatly within Searle’s social ontology.
-If I am correct about this point, then it appears that this is a case of rational reconstruction and it behooves the one engaged in it to demonstrate unambiguously in Searle (2010) where a conception of human rights as eternal is endorsed.
+Nor does the notion of eternality seem to fit neatly within Searle’s social ontology of social construction.
+If I am correct about this point, then it appears that the above passage from Lobo (2017, 25) is a case of rational reconstruction and it behooves Lobo to demonstrate unambiguously in Searle (2010) where a conception of human rights as eternal is endorsed by Searle.

 Furthermore, Searle’s discussion of the two alleged human rights noted above is itself problematic.
 Searle indeed endorses the two rights as human ones.
 (Searle 2010, 185) But he hardly defends or justifies such rights.
-If by his endorsement of such rights as human ones Searle means that they are absolute and non-conflictable rights, then Searle would be endorsing an implausible (or at least a rather controversial) claim.
+If by his endorsement of such rights as human ones Searle means that they are absolute and non-conflictable rights, then Searle would be endorsing an implausible (or at least a rather controversial) claim insofar as it would imply the duty of others to respect such rights with regard to all humans.
 For there are humans both throughout history and today who have neither a moral (in the requisite sense) right to life nor to freedom of expression, namely, those who deserve capital punishment based on their strong liability responsibility for, say, the illicit deaths and maimings and torturing of others.

 While this point, not quoted from Searle himself, seems consistent with the contemporary human rights tradition as I have described it, it is still not the same as that tradition’s addition of the important idea that human rights are valid moral claims and/or interests humans possess regardless of both whether or not there is social recognition of some humans qua humans and whether or not such rights are recognized as such.
 So one question here is whether or not Searle holds the view attributed to him by Lobo (2017), and another is whether or not such a view comports sufficiently well with the human rights tradition in question and yet another is which view of human rights is more plausible, and why.